 All Israel

-After meeting released Israeli hostages, Trump reiterates strong warning to Hamas: 'Release all of the hostages now... or it is OVER for you'
+After meeting released Israeli hostages, Trump repeats strong warning to Hamas: 'Release all of the hostages now... or it is OVER for you'

 Released Israeli hostages meets US President Donald Trump in the Oval Office, March 5, 2025.
 (Photo: White House/X)

-On Tuesday, U.S. President Donald Trump hosted eight released Israeli hostages at the White House.
-They had the chance to attend the State of the Union Address in person, before meeting with him the following day in the Oval Office.
+U.S. President Donald Trump welcomed eight released Israeli hostages to the White House on Tuesday.
+They attended the State of the Union Address in person before meeting with him the next day in the Oval Office.

-Those who attended the meeting with Trump included Eli Sharabi, Yair Horn, Omer Shem Tov, Keith Siegel, Aviva Siegel, Naama Levy, Doron Steinbrecher, and Noa Argamani.
+The meeting with Trump was attended by Eli Sharabi, Yair Horn, Omer Shem Tov, Keith and Aviva Siegel, Naama Levy, Doron Steinbrecher, and Noa Argamani.

-Trump issued another warning to Hamas on Wednesday after meeting with the former hostages, demanding that the terror group immediately release all remaining hostages or face severe consequences.
+On Wednesday, Trump issued another warning to Hamas after meeting with the former hostages.
+He demanded that the terror group immediately release all remaining hostages or face severe consequences.

 “‘Shalom Hamas’ means Hello and Goodbye – You can choose,” Trump wrote on Truth Social.
 “Release all of the hostages now – not later – and immediately return all of the dead bodies of the people you murdered, or it is OVER for you.”